 The ticket costs about 140 Euros for a round trip.
-Luxembourg is the capital of the small European nation of the same name.
+Luxembourg is the capital of a small European nation of the same name.
 Built amid deep gorges cut by the Alzette and Pétrusse rivers, it’s famed for its ruins of medieval fortifications.
-The vast Bock Casemates tunnel network encompasses a dungeon, prison, and the Archaeological Crypt, considered the city’s birthplace.
+The vast Bock Casemates tunnel network encompasses a dungeon, prison, and the Archaeological Crypt considered the city’s birthplace.
 Along ramparts above, the Chemin de la Corniche promenade offers dramatic viewpoints.

 10. Stockholm (Sweden)

-Ticket costs about 120 Euros for a round trip.
+The ticket costs about 120 Euros for a round trip.
 Sweden is a Scandinavian nation with thousands of coastal islands and inland lakes, along with vast boreal forests and glaciated mountains.

 9. Hungary (Budapest)

-Ticket costs about 110 Euros for a round trip.
+The ticket costs about 110 Euros for a round trip.
 Hungary is a landlocked country in Central Europe.
 Its capital, Budapest, is bisected by the Danube River.
 Its cityscape is studded with architectural landmarks from Buda’s medieval Castle Hill and grand neoclassical buildings along Pest’s Andrássy Avenue to the 19th-century Chain Bridge.

 8. Denmark (Copenhagen)

-Ticket costs about 90 Euros for a round trip.
+The ticket costs about 90 Euros for a round trip.
 Copenhagen is the capital and most populous city of Denmark.
 Copenhagen is a unique city, characterized by its canals, cycling culture, strong economy, and happy locals.
 It is actually known as being the happiest city in the world, due to its shorter workdays, free college tuition, more vacation days, and levels of personal interaction.

 7. Spain (Barcelona)